Asit-12/Asitgitrepo/README.md

 ![vector product](https://github.com/Asityadav1234/gitass4898/blob/main/vector.png?raw=true)
 </br>

+!!! info
+    This section provides important details about the vector dot product.

 The dot product of two vectors is equal to the product of the magnitudes of the two vectors, and the cosine of the angle between them.
 - Dot product or scalar product is an algebraic operation.